ALS Association Services

 - The Patient Advocate Foundation ALS Medicare Resource Line

 “Living With ALS” Manuals

-These six free manuals go in-depth about the disease and how to handle the different challenges you may face, from coping emotionally to dealing with advanced symptoms.
-You can find them all here or download individual manuals directly (all in PDF format):
+These 11 free manuals go in-depth about the disease and how to handle the different challenges you may face, from coping emotionally to dealing with advanced symptoms.
+You can find them all here in English or Spanish or download individual manuals directly (all in PDF format):